-I used this wire that I had from my bow maker, it worked perfect and I only used two.
+I used this wire that I had from my bow maker, it worked perfectly and I only used two wires.

 I chose a satin ribbon without wire on the edges.
 I wanted the drapey look it had (drapey, is that a word?).
 Wire-edged ribbon would have been much easier to work with though.

 I apologize for the bad photos.
 I have a tendency to craft on my family room floor in front of the tv while watching a movie with the hubs.
-LOL, anyone else do this? 😂
+LOL, does anyone else do this? 😂

 Assemble the Hydrangea Wreath

 The first thing you need to do is cut the stems off your flowers.
 Leave just a little bit on the end to stick into the grapevine wreath.

 Now you need to figure out where on the wreath you want them.
 I tried a couple of options because my wreath is a little oblong in shape.
-So I decided on at the bottom to the right for a slightly off-centered look.
+I decided to put my flowers at the bottom to the right for a slightly off-centered look.

-I took my wire and threaded it through the stem of the hydrangea and pressed the stem down into the wreath, I was able to get 2-3 stems on each wire.
+Next, I took my wire and threaded it through the stem of the hydrangea, and pressed the stem down into the wreath, I was able to get 2-3 stems on each wire.
 Then I took the wire behind the wreath and twisted it together tightly so the blooms wouldn’t move.

 I took the ribbon and honestly, haphazardly made the bow.
-I made a couple of loops, tied together and made some more.
+I made a couple of loops, tied them together, and made some more.
 No real method just wanted some loops and pieces to dangle a little.
 I also attached it with the wire.

-The last thing I did was I took the ribbon and looped it around the wreath where the blooms were not.
-I could have left this out but I recently painted my front door a beautiful dark color (urban bronze by Sherwin Williams) and I didn’t want the grapevine wreath to disappear into the dark color.
+The last thing I did was I took the ribbon and looped it around the entire wreath where the blooms were not.
+I could have left this out but I recently painted my front door a beautiful dark color (Urban Bronze by Sherwin Williams) and I didn’t want the grapevine wreath to disappear into the dark color.